SumoLogic/sumologic-documentation/docs/integrations/databases/mariadb.md

 This section provides instructions for configuring log collection for MariaDB running on a non-Kubernetes environment for the Sumo Logic app for MariaDB.
 By default, MariaDB logs are stored in a log file.
 MariaDB also supports forwarding logs via Syslog Audit Logs.

 Sumo Logic supports collecting logs both via Syslog and a local log file.
 Utilizing Sumo Logic [Cloud Syslog](/docs/send-data/hosted-collectors/cloud-syslog-source) will require TCP TLS Port 6514 to be open in your network.
 Local log files can be collected via [Installed collectors](/docs/send-data/installed-collectors) or [FluentD](https://www.fluentd.org/).
 Installed collector will require you to allow outbound traffic to [Sumo Logic endpoints](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security) for collection to work.
-For detailed requirements for Installed collectors, see this [page](/docs/get-started/system-requirements#installed-collector-requirements).
+To view more requirements, see [Installed Collector requirements](/docs/get-started/system-requirements#installed-collector-requirements).

 Based on your infrastructure and networking setup, choose one of these methods to collect MariaDB logs and follow the instructions below to set up log collection: